Fetch! with Ruff Ruffman: Premise

 Prizes are not always desirable, and sometimes the prize holder winds up with a "booby prize"; for example, in "Good Dancing and Bad Breath", Anna and Brian had to dance a waltz in the studio.
-During the first season, the contestant had the choice of keeping the prize or giving it to a fellow contestant.
-During the remaining four seasons, there are two unknown prizes between which the winner chooses.
+During the first season, the contestant had the choice of either keeping the prize or giving it to a fellow contestant.
+During the remaining four seasons, there are two unknown prizes which the winner chooses between.
 The chosen prize may be "mailed" to the mailbox in Studio G, although occasionally large prizes are hidden elsewhere on the set.
-In the seventh episode of Season 2, Rosario gave his prize to Nina.
-In the 15th episode of season 4, Sterling returned his prize to the mailbox.
+In season 2, episode 7, "I'm OK, You're Okra", Rosario gave his prize to Nina.
+In season 4, episode 15, "Ruff Needs His Herring Checked", Sterling returned his prize to the mailbox.